Deep inside the Zanskar Valley of Ladakh

 Today we will explore some of the monasteries around Leh.
 After breakfast ride for 15 km, visit the monastery and palace of Shey.
 A gilded copper statue of Shakyamuni Buddha here is a must-see.
 Later we’ll visit the Potala palace – resembling monastery of Thiksey, Hemis Monastery – the largest monastery of Ladakh.
 The museum here walks you through the history of Ladakh’s Buddhism.

-Post breakfast, drive to Kargil via Lamayuru.
-On the way, we visit the 10th century built Alchi Monastery to see the ancient Gandhara arts statues and wall paintings.
-Continuing the journey, we visit the dramatically located Lamayuru monastery and the adjoining “Moonland” hills.
+After a relaxed breakfast, drive to Kargil via Lamayuru.
+On the way, you can visit the 10th century built Alchi Monastery to see the ancient Gandhara arts statues and wall paintings.
+On the way, you can visit the dramatically located Lamayuru monastery and the adjoining “Moonland” hills.
 After a drive of 5-6 hours, we’ll reach Kargil city.
-Stay overnight at the Hotel.
+Stay overnight at the homestay.

-Today we embark on our journey to the Zanskar valley.
-We ride through the scenic roads of Suru Valley.
-The valley very well symbolizes the beauty of the mountains.
-We pass by Penzi La, the gateway to Zanskar.
-On our way, the Drang Drung Glacier greets us to the eastern flank of Penzi La.
-We reach Padum after a long journey.
-The town holds a good amount of population in so much seclusion too.
+Today you embark on a journey to Zanskar valley.
+You will drive through the roads that are known for its ruggedness.
+The journey would be full of enchanting views of mountains.
+You will pass by Penzi La, the gateway to Zanskar.
+On the way, the Drang Drung Glacier would greet you to the eastern flank of Penzi La.
+After this mesmerizing journey, ypu will reach Padum and stay in a homely homestay.

 Padum, named after the Great Odiyana Padmasambhava is the only town and administrative center in Zanskar.
+You will have your breakfast in your homely homestay and head to explore the town.
 Several notable Buddhist monasteries are located near Padum including Bardan Monastery and Karsha Monastery and the newly built Dalai Lama Photang.
-We will be exploring this spiritually rich town that is on the verge of being a big town.
+Soak in the calmness of the town that is spiritually rich and still unadulterated.
+Come back to the same homestay.

-From Padum we’ll drive alongside Tsarap River to reach village Anmu.
-We’ll halt at Barden monastery by the road to take a visit and watch some beautiful Tibetan arts.
-After having freshly cooked Lunch, we go for a stroll around the village to watch the different activities performed by the villagers.
+From Padum you will drive alongside Tsarap River to reach village Anmu.
+You will take a halt at Barden monastery by the road to take a visit and watch some beautiful Tibetan arts.
+After having a freshly cooked Lunch, you can go for a stroll around the village to watch the different activities performed by the villagers.
 In the evening return to the homestay and have a delicious Ladakhi dinner.

-After having a healthy breakfast we will drive towards Cha village, which is a half-hour drive from the village of Anmu.
-From Cha, we have to walk for 3 to 4 hours to reach the oldest village of Marling.
-Here you will be welcomed by the villagers in the homestays.
+After having a healthy breakfast you will drive towards Cha village, which is a half-hour drive from the village of Anmu.
+From Cha, you have to walk for 3 to 4 hours to reach the oldest village of Marling.
+Here you will be welcomed by the villagers in the Marling Homestays.
 Take a good rest and after having tea we’ll go to explore the village.
 You can try activities like making butter and dry cheese.

-Today we will drive towards Kargil.
-After a few hours of drive from Rangdum, we enter into the Suru valley, where you will enjoy the view of massive Nun and Kun peaks and the Parkachik glacier.
+Today you will drive towards Kargil.
+After a few hours of drive from Rangdum, enter into the Suru valley where you will enjoy the view of massive Nun and Kun peaks and the Parkachik glacier.
 There are many other unnamed glacier peaks on the way.
 By noon you will be at Kargil the second largest town in Ladakh after Leh.
-In Kargil stay overnight at Hotel.
+In Kargil stay overnight at homestay